-Queensland researchers are working on a condom that they say is “30% thinner” than any other.
+Queensland researchers are working on the world’s thinnest condom: one they say is “30% thinner” than any other.

 Spinifex grass, a plant traditionally used by indigenous Australians to create spears and chisels, is being used by the researchers from the University of Queensland to make the thinner, stronger condoms.

 The plant grows all over outback Australia and contains extra-durable nanocellulose, a substance that, when added to latex, can make condoms 30% thinner than any other product on the market, the researchers said.

 ABC News reported the breakthrough would create a new farming industry on the Queensland-Northern Territory border, with the researchers partnering with Aboriginal rangers at Camooweal near the border to harvest the grass.

 A production plant is due to begin operating in Queensland later this year.

 The researchers extract the nanocellulose from the harvested grass and manufacture a condom potentially as thin as human hair.